Samnoyal/ToDoApp/README.md

    ├── templates/            # HTML templates
    │   └── index.html
    ├── requirements.txt      # Dependencies for the project
-   └── Procfile              # Instructions for deployment
    ```

 ## Deployment Instructions (Public Server)
 ### Deploying on Render
 #### Render is a cloud platform that makes it easy to deploy web applications.
 Follow these steps to deploy your Flask To-Do app on Render:

-1. Sign up or log in to Render: Go to Render.com and sign in using your GitHub or GitLab account.
+1. Sign up or log in to Render:

+   *Go to Render.com and sign in using your GitHub or GitLab account.*

 2. Create a New Web Service:

    *Click the New button in the top-right corner of the dashboard and select Web Service.*
    *Connect your GitHub or GitLab repository to Render.*
    *Choose the repository where your Flask To-Do app is stored.*

 3. Configure the Service:

    *Name: Give your web service a name (e.g., ToDoApp).*
    *Build Command: Leave the default (pip install -r requirements.txt).*
    *Start Command: Enter gunicorn app:app (this will run your Flask app using Gunicorn).*